 We're free Wayne.
 You and me - we're both free.
 Neither one of us have to be rich and famous!
-Neither one of us has to prostitute ourselves.
-Neither one of us ever has to wear a costume again.

 Toby yells back to them as the buss passes a sign reading, FRANKLIN IDAHO - GOT POTATOES?

 Franklin Idaho!

 Along the side of the road, they begin to see townspeople walking in the opposite direction, away from the town.
 First a few, then more and more.